max-ri/Guidelime/README.md

 The addon is currently available in English, German, French, Russian and Chinese.
 If anyone would volunteer to do translations for other languages please contact me.

 The guides itself are language specific.
-The guides I am currently working on are in English language only.
+Most guides are available in English language only.
 But using the editor you can create guides in your own language.

 ## How do I open the window again after I closed it accidentally?